TheKingDwarf/rust-calculator/readme.txt

 	interpreter.rs (low priority) -- Translates the user input to mathemetical instructions

-	evaluator/ -- Takes the input code, and performs the required operations mod.rs -- "main" file, which loops through the input and chooses which operations to perform.
-Most importantly determines order of operations
+	evaluator/ -- Takes the input code, and performs the required Operations mod.rs -- "main" file, which loops through the input and chooses which Operations to perform.
+Most importantly determines order of Operations

-		operations/
+		Operations/
-			mod.rs -- imports all operations modules into one big operations file
+			mod.rs -- imports all Operations modules into one big Operations file

 			arithmetic.rs